 In developing the council's advice on carbon budgets, it would be desirable that the Department and other bodies that will have to implement the budgets should participate in the research undertaken by the council to ensure they fully understand the scientific basis for the council's recommendations.

 The Bill should seek to identify the general set of principles which shall be taken into account in carbon budgets rather than listing a long list of possible issues, which might or might not be relevant.
 The list of 25 criteria which the council may or shall have regard to in making its deliberations is lengthy and would make council deliberations very difficult.
 It could also leave the council's advice exposed to legal challenge.

 The council should be required to frame its recommendations taking full account of the legislated national targets for reducing greenhouse gas emissions, as I have indicated.
 However, it is essential to retain criterion (e) that would require the council to consider the cost effectiveness of the policies.
-Its exclusion will make it extremely difficult for the council to make recommendations that were either sensible or workable.
+Its exclusion would make it extremely difficult for the council to make recommendations that were either sensible or workable.

 On climate justice, under the Bill one of the criteria the council should take into account is climate justice.
 The council has advised that climate justice and related issues are very important and these should be addressed in the implementation of mitigation and adaption actions.
 However, while I believe that the council may make recommendations on this issue, the details of these distributional issues are ultimately for the Oireachtas to consider and resolve.
 I would be concerned, if the legislation is not carefully drafted, that recommendations by the council could end up in the courts rather than being determined by the Oireachtas.

 Regarding adaptation, climate resilience is an essential component of proposed national objectives for 2050.
 There is a danger that adaptation risks do not receive adequate attention if they are only considered once every five years as part of the adaptation framework rather than being part of the normal process of drawing up plans and climate governance.